 Your will: It’s Mandatory.

 Making a will is critical for everyone.
 Not having a will is frankly not an option, you know this.
-It really only takes a few hours, and the three main options I found to get it done are: 1) hiring a lawyer, 2) purchasing an online or software program to guide you, or 3) doing it yourself.
+It really only takes a few hours, and the three main options I found to get it done are: 1) Hiring a Lawyer is usually $1,000 and up, 2) online or software program can guide you for about $50-$100, or 3) doing it yourself for free.

 Do it now: